ebeshero/scienceFiction/docs/project3.md

 [where?
 CW discussion board?]

 ### Requirements
-To start: supply at least 20 entries (a combination of fictional and real events) for *Watchmen* to complete this assignment.
+Supply at least 20 entries (a combination of fictional and real events) for *Watchmen* to complete this assignment.
 At least 8 of these entries must be historical.
 And at least 8 events must be from the fictional world.

 ### Building a Good TimeMap